 In the States and Russian-American restaurants, beef stroganoff is typically served with egg noodles or rice pilaf, but crispy pan-fried potatoes are the traditional Russian way to serve stroganoff.
 What is unchanged, whether American or Russian, is the sour-cream sauce accompanying the beef.

-- 4 ounces butter
+4 ounces (1/2 cup) unsalted butter

-- 4 ounces button mushrooms (sliced)
+4 ounces button mushrooms, sliced

-- 1 tablespoon all-purpose flour
+1 tablespoon all-purpose flour

-- 1/2 cup beef stock
+1/2 cup beef stock

-- 1 tablespoon tomato paste
+1 tablespoon tomato paste

-- 1/2 cup sour cream
+1/2 cup sour cream

-- Optional: 6 ounces white wine
+6 ounces white wine, optional

-- In a large saucepan, sauté onions in butter until translucent.
+In a large saucepan, sauté onions in butter until translucent.

-- Add mushrooms and sauté about 2 minutes or until collapsed.
+Add mushrooms and sauté about 2 minutes or until collapsed.

-- In a small bowl or measuring cup, mix together beef stock with dry mustard and tomato paste until well blended and pour into the pan.
-Bring to a boil, reduce heat and simmer on low for no more than 15 minutes (or until beef is to your liking).
+In a small bowl or measuring cup, mix together beef stock with dry mustard and tomato paste until well blended and pour into the pan.
+Bring to a boil, reduce heat, and simmer on low for no more than 15 minutes (or until beef is to your liking).

-- Temper sour cream with a few ladles of hot cooking liquid.
+Temper sour cream with a few ladles of hot cooking liquid.
 If using wine, add it to the sour cream.
 Return tempered mixture to pan and heat through until thickened.